qriouslad/global-content-blocks/README.md

 This is a fork of the WordPress plugin originally published at https://wordpress.org/plugins/global-content-blocks/ (preview via [Wayback Machine](https://web.archive.org/web/20160405173012/https://wordpress.org/plugins/global-content-blocks/))

+## Download and Install

+[**Click here**](https://github.com/qriouslad/global-content-blocks/archive/master.zip) to download latest version of the plugin before it was pulled off of the wordpress.org repository.
+Manually upload via wp-admin to install the plugin.

+**Note:** There appears to be security issues behind the disappearance of the plugin from the wordpress.org repository, which you can read more about in [this support forum thread](https://wordpress.org/support/topic/what-happened-to-global-content-blocks/).

 ## Original readme.txt

 ### Global Content Blocks